Skip to content

 The fields that matter:

-• TargetUserName — the account requesting a TGT.
-Always a user or computer account; ServiceName is always krbtgt.
+• TargetUserName.
+The account requesting a TGT.
+Always a user or computer account.
+ServiceName is always krbtgt.

-• Status — Kerberos result code.
+• Status.
+Kerberos result code.
 0x0 is success.
-The failures are what makes 4768 useful: 0x6 = unknown user, 0x12 = client locked out, 0x17 = password expired, 0x18 = bad password.
+The failures are what makes 4768 useful: 0x6 unknown user, 0x12 client locked out, 0x17 password expired, 0x18 bad password.

-• TicketEncryptionType — same encoding as 4769: 0x12/0x11 AES (modern), 0x17 RC4 (legacy, also the AS-REP roasting fingerprint).
+• TicketEncryptionType.
+Same encoding as 4769: 0x12 and 0x11 AES (modern), 0x17 RC4 (legacy, also the AS-REP roasting fingerprint).

-• PreAuthType2 is the standard encrypted-timestamp pre-auth; 0 means no pre-auth was used (the AS-REP roasting prerequisite); 15/16/17 are PKINIT certificate-based pre-auth values.
+• PreAuthType.
+2 is the standard encrypted-timestamp pre-auth.
+0 means no pre-auth was used (the AS-REP roasting prerequisite).
+15, 16, 17 are PKINIT certificate-based pre-auth values.

-• IpAddress — requesting host.
+• IpAddress.
+Requesting host.
 Pair with the client-side 4624 for full context.

 The two attack patterns 4768 reveals

-1. AS-REP roasting (T1558.004)
+AS-REP roasting (T1558.004)

 The 4768 fingerprint of an AS-REP roast in progress:

-• PreAuthType is 0 (no pre-auth).
+• PreAuthType = 0 (no pre-auth).

-• TicketEncryptionType is 0x17 (RC4 — what the cracking tool needs).
+• TicketEncryptionType = 0x17 (RC4, what the cracking tool needs).

-• Status is 0x0 (the DC happily issued the AS-REP).
+• Status = 0x0 (the DC happily issued the AS-REP).

-• Often clusters: an attacker batches dozens of accounts to test which have pre-auth disabled.
+• Often clusters.
+An attacker batches dozens of accounts to test which have pre-auth disabled.

-Real accounts with DONT_REQUIRE_PREAUTH exist almost exclusively for legacy compatibility (very old Unix Kerberos clients, some ancient appliances).
+Real accounts with DONT_REQUIRE_PREAUTH exist almost exclusively for legacy compatibility: very old Unix Kerberos clients, some ancient appliances.
 They are tiny in number and predictable in location.
 A 4768 with PreAuthType=0 for an account that has no business using pre-auth-less Kerberos is the signal.

-2. Password-based brute force / spray
+Password brute force or spray

 Failed Kerberos pre-auth produces 4768 with Status=0x18 ("wrong password").
 Unlike 4625 (which captures NTLM failures), 4768 is where Kerberos-based password attacks land.
-Modern toolkits (Rubeus, kerbrute) speak Kerberos directly because the DC silently fails on NTLM attempts faster than it answers Kerberos ones — and many SOCs only watch 4625.
+Modern toolkits (Rubeus, kerbrute) speak Kerberos directly because the DC silently fails on NTLM attempts faster than it answers Kerberos ones, and many SOCs only watch 4625.

 The 4768 brute-force fingerprint: